March 3, 2025

 The best part?
 You don't need to find a shooting location that ticks every box.
 Find the stock videos you want to include, then use an AI-generated green screen to replace your background with the video.

-Step 7: Edit commercial
+Step 7: Edit Your Commercial Video

 The post-production phase is where you edit your commercial together and refine the message.
 It's where you'll add transitions, color-correct, edit audio, and cut together the footage.